markkoszykowski/ECE465---Cloud-Computing/Final Project/INSTALL.md

 ## Termination

 Terminating instances once done with usage is highly advised.
-This can be done by running
+This can be done by running the following command from the root directory

     sh ./aws/terminate.sh